heyhrin/phantom-camera-docs/docs/priority.md

 It defines which `PCam` a scene's `Camera` should be corresponding with and be attached to.
 This is decided by the `PCam` with the highest `Priority`.

-Changing `Priority` will send an event to the scene's `PCamHost`, which will then determine whether if the `Priority` value is greater than or equal to the currently highest `pcam`'s in the scene.
+Changing `Priority` will send an event to the scene's `PCamHost`, which will then determine whether the `Priority` value is greater than or equal to the highest priority among all `PCams` in the scene.
 The `PCam` with the highest value will then reattach the `Camera` accordingly.

 When a new `PCam` has the highest priority, it will trigger an interpolation to the `PCam`.
 See the [Tween](/resource-types/tween) page for more information.